5t3ph/moderncss-dot-dev/src/posts/guide-to-advanced-css-selectors-part-one.md

 title: "Guide to Advanced CSS Selectors - Part One"
 topics: Design,Layout,Selectors
 episode: 24
-description: "Whether you choose to completely write your own CSS, or use a framework, or be required to build within a design system;..."
+description: "Whether you choose to completely write your own CSS, or use a framework, understanding selectors, the cascade, and specificity are critical to developing CSS and modifying existing style rules."
 templateEngineOverride: njk, md
 date: 2020-12-28
 ---